-2016 saw a lot of changes in the tech sphere.
+2016 technology saw a lot of changes.
 From new innovations, to old products becoming new again, it was an interesting year.
 Though not everything in the tech world was new and shiny, and we definitely saw some tech downfalls, it was a good year for innovation and growth.

 This year we really saw the rise of streaming video.
 2015 introduced us to Periscope and the ability for regular individuals to give the public a view into their life.
 But in 2016 that went a lot further.
 Facebook live was introduced to us in April, and more recently Instagram live has joined in on the party.
 And while Snapchat has been around for a couple years they really hit their stride this year with businesses and celebrities joining in on the fun bringing them up to 10 billion daily video views.
 2016 was definitely the year of transparency for individuals and businesses, a lot of whom gave individuals an inside look at the inner workings of their organizations.